 The Exercise Science curriculum at Lindenwood University is recognized by the National Strength and Conditioning Association (NSCA) as an educational program that has meet and continues to meet educational guidelines it sets for curriculums in areas related to Strength and Conditioning.

 Lindenwood University - NSCA Education Recognition Program

-Currently, Lindenwood University is one of only three programs in the state of Missouri that has achieved this recognition.
-All undergraduate Exercise Science and Human Performance graduate students at Lindenwood University, by virtue of this recognition are afforded benefits not offered to students who are enrolled at a university whose program has not achieved this recognition.
+Currently, Master of Science in Health at Lindenwood University is recognized for both its Applied and Research components to its curriculum.
+To date, this recognition has only been achieved by 11 other universities or colleges in the world and is the only in the state of Missouri or any of its surrounding states.
+Due to this recognition, students in both the undergraduate and graduate Exercise Science curriculums at Lindenwood University are afforded benefits not offered to students who are enrolled at a university whose program has not achieved this recognition.
 These benefits include:

 - The student receiving a $25 discount on the registration costs to take the Certified Strength and Conditioning Specialist (CSCS) and/or the Certified Personal Trainer examination through the NSCA (NSCA-CPT)

 - For every student that registers to take an exam from Lindenwood University, the Exercise Science program at Lindenwood University will receive $25

 - A searchable listing and link to your school’s program on the NSCA’s website